Introduction to VLOOKUP Examples in Excel

 =vlookup(G1, A:D, MATCH(G2, A1:D1,0),0)

-- Here in the given formula MATCH(G2, A1:D1,0) is selected column headers cell G2 has to be filled by one of the headers from the selected column header.
+- In the given formula, MATCH(G2, A1:D1,0) is selected column header cell G2 has to be filled by one of the headers from the selected column header.

 Recommended Articles

 This is a guide to VLOOKUP Examples in Excel.
-Here we discuss how to use VLOOKUP in Excel along with some practical examples and a downloadable excel template.
+We discuss using VLOOKUP in Excel, some practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –